molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 To be written

 ###2.
-Imputation
+General

+This chapter describes the content of the Molgenis Compute[mc] binary and how it should be installed.

-This chapter shortly describes the contents of the Molgenis Compute distro.
+shortly describes the contents of the Molgenis Compute distro.
 Add prerequisists like Molgenis Compute manual etc. EXTEND THIS!!

 ####2.1 Installation of Molgenis Compute